 Updates: CAM & Jeriah Mast and investigating other other sex abuse allegations overseas; And a excellent writing by an Anabaptist Medical Doctor

 It’s been some time since I posted updates regarding investigating other allegations brought forward against missionaries overseas.
-As a result of being rear-ended at 100km/h (65 m/h) August 1, I have been in physio twice weekly.
-Initially it seemed there was almost no harm, but neck and back problems became progressively worse with the passing of time.
-As a result, extensive travel has not been an option, and things were put on hold.
+As a result of being rear-ended at over 100km/h (65 m/h) August 1, I have been in physio twice weekly.
+Initially, at the scene of the accident, it seemed there was little harm, but neck and back problems became progressively worse with the passing of time.
+As a result, extensive travel has not been an option, and things are put on hold.
 However, as I improve, it is my hope to be able to do everything I did before.
 Tim and I did a four hour flight, which went reasonably well.
 There was still much stiffness and discomfort at times, so he managed all the luggage… and faithfully put pressure on the tight spots in my neck and shoulder.

 Tentative plans are to fly to one of the locations in early December, to meet with the alleged victims of another missionary in a separate case.
 Funds that came in for this to cover my travel costs have been set aside.
 However, given the dynamics of the situation, I have asked an Anabaptist couple familiar with that particular country and region — as well as having connections to the alleged victims — if they would consider flying with me.
 They are willing, on the condition of having funding provided for their flights.
 If you are willing to give toward the cost of their travels, please contribute via TRAVEL EXPENSES.
 (Should there be excess funds they will be donated to Generations Unleashed).